andika-eka/andika-eka/README.md

 ### Hi there 👋

-my name is Andika, A software engineer and data engineer.
+my name is Andika, A software engineer and data engineer working full time on software consulting industry.

 📫 How to reach me:
-  - andikaeka1201@gmail.com
+  - andika.swe@gmail.com
   - linked in :https://www.linkedin.com/in/andika-eka-putra/
   - ig:p_andika_ep